seahorn/clam/README.md

    `llvm-seahorn` provides specialized versions of `InstCombine` and `IndVarSimplify` LLVM passes as well as a LLVM pass to convert undefined values into nondeterministic calls.

+The component `sea-dsa` is mandatory, `llvm-dsa` is deprecated, and `llvm-seahorn` is highly recommended.
 To include these external components, type instead:

      mkdir build && cd build
      cmake -DCMAKE_INSTALL_PREFIX=_DIR_ ../